 Possibly eat less.
-It may be that she’s becoming more finicky, but there’s also a chance that her senses of smell and taste have declined to the point that eating isn’t all that fun anymore.
-Check with your veterinarian to make sure her loss of appetite is not indicative of a more serious health issue.
+It may be that your dog is becoming more finicky, but there’s also a chance that their senses of smell and taste have declined to the point that eating isn’t all that fun anymore.
+Check with your veterinarian to make sure their loss of appetite is not indicative of a more serious health issue.

-Be more susceptible to dehydration (which can be harmful and even fatal).
-Your older dog should be drinking about the same amount of water she always did.
-If she’s not, make sure her water bowl is in an easy-to-access location, not a trek up or down stairs that are difficult for the elderly or arthritic.
+Be more susceptible to dehydration, which can be harmful and even fatal.
+Your older dog should be drinking about the same amount of water they always did.
+If not, make sure their water bowl is in an easy-to-access location, not a trek up or down stairs that are difficult for the elderly or arthritic.
 Dehydration can lead to — or be a sign of — other health problems, so talk to your vet if you’re concerned.

 Become more sensitive to changes in the weather.
-Take extra care to see that she doesn’t overheat in warm weather or get too cold in the winter.
-As her coat thins and circulation weakens, she can become uncomfortably cold much more easily.
+Take extra care to see that your senior doesn’t overheat in warm weather or get too cold in the winter.
+As their coat thins and circulation weakens, they can become uncomfortably cold much more easily.

-Lose some or all of her hearing or sight.
+Lose some or all of their hearing or sight.
 As in humans, senses dull as the canine body ages.
-Cross-train your dog — that is, teach both verbal and visual cues for basic commands so that you can still communicate should one sense diminish completely.
+Cross-train your dog.
+That is, teach both verbal and visual cues for basic commands, so you can still communicate should one sense diminish.

 Possibly need help getting in and out of the car or up and down stairs.
 Stiff, achy joints make senior dogs less nimble.
 Ramps or just a hand from you can help.

 It’s not uncommon for separation anxiety to set in, even in dogs who were independent and easygoing in their youth.
-As hearing and sight wane, your dog will rely on you more and more for information about her surroundings–and she may become panicked in your absence.
+As hearing and sight wane, your dog relies on you more for information about their surroundings and may panic in your absence.

 Aging affects the brain, too.
 Canine Cognitive Dysfunction Syndrome (CDS) is akin to Alzheimer’s disease in humans.
-Dogs with CDS may forget their name or obedience skills, begin having accidents in the house, or no longer recognize members of the family (among other symptoms).
+Dogs with CDS may forget their name or obedience skills.
+They may also have accidents in the house or not recognize family members, among other symptoms.
 Talk to your veterinarian if your dog exhibits any of these signs.

 Older dogs have less bladder control.
-Don’t punish your dog for accidents; she can’t help it.
-That said, sinking hormone levels can cause incontinence, so also book an appointment with the vet–medication may help.
+Don’t punish your dog for accidents; they can’t help it.
+That said, sinking hormone levels can cause incontinence, so also book an appointment with the vet, as medication may help.

 While the senior stage can and usually does last years, you may have to make difficult decisions about when it’s time to say goodbye.
-Prepare yourself — and your dog — by giving her the best you can during her lifetime and by not prolonging suffering or pain.
+Prepare yourself and your dog by giving them the best you can during their lifetime and by not prolonging suffering or pain.